 Afternoon tea is quite possibly the most British of all institutions.
 But once in a while, an egg and cress sandwich and a scone need a little jazzing up.
-These are the 12 best afternoon teas in the city, from the traditional to the innovative.
+These are the 15 best afternoon teas in the city, from the traditional to the innovative, and even a little something for the children…

 For those of you that are fed up with the conventional afternoon tea, you’ll love the Not Afternoon Tea menu at The OXO Tower.
 Choose from a selection of rum cocktails, each matched with rum-infused desserts.
 Because who would ever choose tea over rum?
+The new Summer version even includes a Pimm’s plate inspired by the iconic tipple.
 Available for £22 per person, Mon-Fri 3-5pm, Sat 2-4pm and Sun 2-4.30pm.

 The London Edition hotel’s off-beat Scandal Water afternoon tea draws its inspiration from the time the upper echelons of 19th-century society indulged in exotic teas while exchanging “salacious gossip”.
 The setting is in an oak-panelled, Mad Men-style Punch Room bar, and the menu offers five pairings (tea, punch and a snack); guests pick three.